FTC: Affiliate Disclosure: All links pay commission

 Garmin’s latest headline metric is stamina, which is making its way to all high-end sports devices.

-Stamina combines the progressively negative effect of fatigue throughout the exercise with the more debilitating hits your body takes when you dig into your anaerobic reserve.
+Stamina combines the progressively negative effect of fatigue throughout the exercise with the more debilitating hits your body takes when you go anaerobic in Z4/Z5.
 If your power (or heart rate) zones are correct then stamina gives meaningful insights to help you pace yourself.
-For example, if you ease off a hard effort, you can recover your stamina levels back to POTENTIAL and you also get an estimated distance that your current stamina levels cover.
+For example, if you ease off a hard effort, you can recover your stamina levels back to POTENTIAL and you also get an estimated distance that your current stamina levels support.

-I’ve used this on the Epix 2/Forerunner 955 and it’s made its way onto my main screens.
+I’ve previously used the new Stamina feature on the Epix 2/Forerunner 955 and it’s made its way onto my main screens.

 Full details: Garmin Stamina